Code Review Is the New Bottleneck (And What to Do About It)

 Writing code with AI assistance is a fundamentally different activity than writing code by hand.
 With a well-crafted prompt, an AI assistant can generate a functional implementation in seconds.
 A task that might have taken a developer an hour can be completed in minutes.
 This creates an unprecedented acceleration in raw code output.

 But reviewing code remains stubbornly human.
 A senior engineer still needs to read through the changes, understand the intent, verify the logic, check for security issues, and ensure architectural consistency.
 You cannot simply prompt an AI to “approve this PR” and trust the result.
-According to InfoQ’s analysis of Agoda’s AI adoption, 96% of developers don’t trust AI-generated code enough to merge it without human verification.
+The 2026 State of Code Developer Survey found that 96% of developers don’t fully trust the functional accuracy of AI-generated code enough to merge it without human verification.

 The numbers get worse when you examine them closely.
-Research cited by CodeRabbit found that senior engineers spend an average of 4.3 minutes reviewing AI-generated suggestions, compared to just 1.2 minutes for human-written code.
-AI-written code surfaces 1.7x more issues than human-written code.
-The code that’s supposed to save time is actually consuming more review time per line.
+Research published by CodeRabbit — a December 2025 study of 470 GitHub pull requests — found AI pull requests contained 1.7x more issues than human PRs (10.83 per PR vs. 6.45).
+Senior engineers spend an average of 4.3 minutes reviewing AI-generated suggestions, compared to just 1.2 minutes for human-written code.
+GitClear’s January 2026 research added another data point: heavy AI users generated 9x more code churn than non-AI users — code written, then rewritten within two weeks.
+The code that’s supposed to save time is actually consuming more review time per line, and a meaningful share of it gets thrown away.

 The Hidden Costs of Queue Congestion